Manchery/DeepPose/README.md

 (see more: [Caffe installation instructions](http://caffe.berkeleyvision.org/installation.html))

+**HINT**: since data layer changed, it is normal to raise an error when you run `make runtest` testing data layer

 `pycaffe` is request also if you want to test accuracy of your trained model

 ## Data Preparation for K2HPD